lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 Both frameworks do the same thing, at least conceptually.
 If you pass a callback function to a native event, you get the native event as the first argument (unless you pass something else).

 Vue will pass a native event.
 A `PointerEvent`, in fact, with `type: "click"`, `x` and `y` values, and various other interesting things.
 There isn't anything Vue specific about it.
-It's the raw HTML event from the underyling `<input>`.
+It's the raw HTML event from the underlying `<input>`.

 React is a little different.
 React will pass something they calla a `SyntheticBaseEvent`.
 React has it's own event system that wraps the native events.
 It does give you native event under the `nativeEvent` property, so it's there if you want it.